PapyrusVIP/isomer/docs/ARCHITECTURE.md

 it's a deal breaker for observability via pull-based systems like Prometheus.
 The usual approach is to expose metrics via a HTTP server, which would have to run with elevated privileges and be accessible remotely.
-Instead, BPF gives us the tools to enable read-only access to tubular state with minimal privileges.
+Instead, BPF gives us the tools to enable read-only access to isomer state with minimal privileges.

 The key is to carefully set file ownership and mode for state in /sys/fs/bpf.
 Creating and opening files in /sys/fs/bpf uses [BPF_OBJ_PIN and BPF_OBJ_GET][obj pinning].
 Calling BPF_OBJ_GET with BPF_F_RDONLY is roughly equivalent to open(O_RDONLY)
-and allows accessing state in a read-only fashion, provided the file permissions are correct. tubular gives the owner full access but restricts read-only access to the group:
+and allows accessing state in a read-only fashion, provided the file permissions are correct. isomer gives the owner full access but restricts read-only access to the group:

 ```